Quick Navigation

 A Car Accident that Only Causes Minor Injuries

-Again, both sets of drivers must come to a halt and exchange personal information.
+Again, both sets of drivers must come to a stop and exchange personal information.
 Contact information, registration numbers, and insurance information should all be exchanged.
-They will be charged with a class five felony if they do not cease.
+They can be charged with a class five felony if they do not stop and do this.

-Non-serious injuries may result in a sentence of up to 2.5 years in prison or up to 3 years of probation with up to 1 year of county jail time as part of the sentence.
-Your driver’s license might be suspended for up to three years.
+Non-serious injuries that occurred, and the person at fault left the scene of the accident, may result in a sentence of up to 2.5 years in prison or up to 3 years of probation with up to 1 year of county jail time as part of the sentence.
+Additionally, your driver’s license might be suspended for up to three years.

 Serious Injury or Death as a Result of an Accident

-After a hit-and-run accident that results in major damage or death, the most serious repercussions arise.
+After a hit-and-run accident that results in major damage or death, the most serious repercussions can happen.
 In Arizona, defendants must come to a halt, exchange information, and, if feasible, provide assistance.
 They should call for help and remain with the sufferer.

 If a motorist fails to stop after causing significant harm or death, they will face charges of a class two felony.

-For these offenses, you may face up to 12.5 years in jail and a ten-year suspension of your driver’s license.
+For these offenses, you may face up to 12.5 years in jail and a ten-year suspension of your driver’s license, along with other fines and penalties.
+The person charged also faces civil lawsuits.

-What if I was 100% At-Fault for the Accident?
+What if I Wasn’t At-Fault for the Accident?

 Common Punishments for Hit-and-Run Accidents